 Meanwhile, she had followed my career, too, and had become interested in the potential of podcasts to tell the story of these alumni and all the good they had created for their countries and the world.
 She discussed the idea with her colleagues and got the go-ahead for posts around the world to compete for cost-sharing funding from her office.

-For the series, I would travel to 8 countries over 2 years.
+The result was a podcast series centered on exchange programs from conception to the present day.
+Originally, the idea was to travel to 8 countries over 2 years.
 I’d teach workshops on audio storytelling and podcasting, and interview alumni of the Cultural and Educational Exchange programs.
-The project was approved and the money appropriated by Amy’s department (the plan was for Amy to put half the money in a kind of escrow for the next fiscal year.)
-Then the election happened.
-Amy called to tell me that they were afraid to put that money aside because the Trump administration would take it back, so we had to spend it before the end of Obama’s fiscal year, September 30, 2017.
-That gave me 9 months.
-Except that my son’s bar mitzvah was in early February and I didn’t want to leave the country until after that event.
+Then both Amy and I needed to accelerate the timeline.
 So I went to all 8 countries in 6 months.
 While I was circling the globe, most nights I would write home to a select group of friends and family.
-In the coming weeks I’ll be posting edited versions of those letter.
+In the coming weeks I’ll be posting edited versions of those letters.
 Watch this space.